buildkite/elastic-ci-stack-for-aws-ecs/README.md

 # Elastic CI Stack for AWS: ECS Edition (2 elastic 2 stack)

-This is an **experimental version** of our main [AWS stack](https://github.com/buildkite/elastic-ci-stack-for-aws) that makes use of ECS and Spot Fleets.
+This was an **experimental version** of our main [AWS stack](https://github.com/buildkite/elastic-ci-stack-for-aws) that makes use of ECS and Spot Fleets.

+If you are using this stack, please reach out: support@buildkite.com

 ## Design Goals